Then Jesus said to all,

 heeding his voice, and holding fast to him.

-A traditional Christian practice as you begin the day is to make the Sign of the Cross.
-We do it to remind ourselves of the daily cross we bear and remember that God helps us bear whatever life brings that day.
-Can we start lent with this basic Christian practice?
+A traditional Christian practice to begin the day is to make the Sign of the Cross.
+We do it to remind ourselves of the daily cross we bear and remember we do not bear it alone.
+God helps us bear whatever life brings each day.
+Christ bears it with us as he promised.
+Let’s remember this basic Christian practice in lent.

 Bless me, Lord,